Khristinasheer/rotten-oranges/README.md

 Deployed website: https://rotten-oranges.now.sh.

+All SVG files were minified using [SVGOMG](https://jakearchibald.github.io/svgomg).

-It said in the instructions that Healthy House has a blue roof:
+It said in the instructions that the Healthy House has a blue roof:

 - Four SVG files located in the /public folder.
 Make sure you use these to portray homes in the view.
   - HealthyHome.svg (Blue roof)